 Our vision is to create a network of Pakistanis united in Christ, focused on better quality of life, fellowship and religious freedom for Christians in Pakistan and the UK.

-Faisal Bashir a 43 year old married man with two children is the latest public victim of apostasy hatred in the UK, in what is becoming a growing phenomena
+A 43 year old married man with two children is the latest public victim of apostasy hatred in the UK, in what is becoming a growing phenomena across Britain.

-In 2014 he contacted the BPCA for help and support after he became disturbed by the hatred within Islam and strong messages of division that were being taught in local Ilford mosques.
-He chose to stop practicing Islam but suddenly found himself being targeted by men from the local mosque.
+In 2014 Faisal Bashir contacted the BPCA for help and support after he became disturbed by the hatred within Islam and strong messages of division that were being taught in local Ilford mosques.
+He chose to stop practicing Islam but suddenly found himself being targeted by men from a local mosque.

 Faisal was living behind BPCA's offices at the time and his children attended many of our community centre projects including art, sport and dance workshops that provided opportunities for disenfranchised and deprived children and young people.